idancohen13/Outlet-Preformance-Analysis/README.md

 2. Have a look at my work :)
 3. At the bottom you'll find links to: a presentation, a dashbord, ducumantation

-### In order to see all the graphs as well as the code please go [Here](https://nbviewer.org/github/idancohen13/Outlet-Preformance-Analysis/blob/main/Home%20World%20outlet%20Analysis%20.ipynb)
+### Since interactive graphs do not render in Git-Hub, in order to see all the graphs as well as the code please go [Here](https://nbviewer.org/github/idancohen13/Outlet-Preformance-Analysis/blob/main/Home%20World%20outlet%20Analysis%20.ipynb)